Terry Mills (basketball): College career

 After a standout career at Romulus High School, Mills was named 1986 Mr. Basketball of Michigan.
-Bob Gibbons had Mills ranked #2 behind J. R. Reid in the national prep player ranking for that year.

 Mills attended the University of Michigan where he helped the Wolverines win the 1989 NCAA Men's Division I Basketball Championship.

 In January 2009, Mills participated in the 20th anniversary celebration of the 1989 National Championship team.
-He recently completed his degree from Michigan, and is looking to break into the coaching profession.
+He had recently completed his degree from Michigan and was looking to break into the coaching profession.

 PAOK

-In 1990 summer, Mills signed professional contract with P.A.O.K.
+In 1990 summer, Mills signed a professional contract with P.A.O.K.
 BC.
 After several friendly games which included a home game against Maccabi Tel Aviv B.C., Mills left the club.
 The reason was an argument with Kostas Politis, during a training in Spain.

 NBA career

 Mills was drafted in 1990 by the Milwaukee Bucks who later traded his rights to the Denver Nuggets for whom he played 17 games.
 Mills also played for the New Jersey Nets, Detroit Pistons, Miami Heat, and Indiana Pacers.
 Although he played the power forward position, Mills became known for his 3-point shooting.
-Legendary Piston announcer George Blaha nicknamed him " Sugar Bear" for his "sweet" shooting stroke and "Three Mills" for his on-target three-point shooting.
+Legendary Piston announcer George Blaha nicknamed him "Sugar Bear" for his "sweet" shooting stroke and "Three Mills" for his on-target three-point shooting.